weweb-assets/ww-input-checkbox/AI.md

 - containerPosition: 'right'|'left'|'top'|'bottom' - Position of the embedded container relative to the checkbox.
 Default: 'right'

 ***Slots:***
-- checkbox: (element) ww-checkbox - The visual checkbox element that displays the check mark.
-Supports checked and readonly states
+- checkbox: (element) ww-checkbox - **REQUIRED: Must contain ONLY a ww-checkbox component**.
+DO NOT use ww-div, ww-icon, or any other component here.
+The ww-checkbox handles all visual representation including the icon, checked state, and styling
-- embeddedContainer: (element) ww-div - Optional container for labels or additional content.
+- embeddedContainer: (element) ww-div - Container for labels, text, or additional content.
+Use this slot for any text labels or descriptions.
 Hidden when isEmbeddedContainer is false

 ***Exposed Variables:***
 - value: ***READ/WRITE*** The current checkbox value. (path: variables['current_element_uid-value'])